 After winnowing down the possibilities based on specs, we decided to call in four vacuums for testing that range in price from $180 to $300:

 If you spend less than $180 on a cordless, it’ll lack a bunch of features and won’t come close to replacing a good plug-in vacuum.
 However, some cheaper picks work fine to tidy up smaller spaces—not a bad choice for a cozy apartment with no carpet, or as a secondary vacuum for your kitchen, for example.
 So we called in a few budget-friendly models for testing as well:

 Every cordless vacuum that costs more than $300 is an upgraded version of the Dyson V6 (except for one model by Simplicity, which we’re not too excited about).
 These step-up models come with specialized cleaning heads that can eke out better performance in some scenarios.
 But the most compelling reason to spend more is to get extra battery life, and the only model that scratches that itch is the Dyson V8 Absolute (and a couple of variants on the V8).
 We called in the Absolute for testing, too.

 We test at home, using an evolving procedure to measure cleaning performance, handling, and ease of maintenance.
 These tests include cleaning trials using cat litter, baby powder, cat hair, steel-cut oatmeal, and lentils sucked up from wood floors, laminate floors, tile floors, low-pile area rugs, low-pile knit carpets, and medium-pile rugs.
 We test open-floor pickup, as well as side suction from corners and baseboards.
 And we try to measure the strength of a vacuum’s airflow by seeing how much debris it can clean up without actually driving over it.

-Most cordless vacuums have about much battery life as their manufacturers say they do, we’ve found.
+Most cordless vacuums have about as much battery life as their manufacturers say they do, we’ve found.
 But we double-check anyway, because sometimes the vacuums meet their advertised run time only under certain conditions, like with the brush roller turned off, or with certain tools attached.
 We also listen for whether the suction drops off as the battery drains, though this problem is uncommon now that the industry has largely switched to lithium batteries.